Introduction to Git Origin Master

 Similarly, we can remove a created remote using git remote remove or git remote rm command as seen below

-once the remote is remove all its tracking references will also be deleted.
+once the remote is removed all its tracking references will also be deleted.
 So we must be careful while using this command.

 So when we start working with git, origin, and master are its basics and knowing them will be a boom when getting confused with the pull or push and merge commands especially when your server is home multiple remotes or branches.